Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Introduction

-In work \cite{KhYu} within the framework of the Lorenz model for approximation of viscoelastic medium the approach is developed according to which the transition of ultrathin lubricant film from the solid-like state to the liquid-like state takes a place as a result of the thermodynamic and shear melting.
-An analytical description of these phenomena was given under the assumption that they are results of shear stress and strain self-organization as well as of the lubricant temperature.
-Additive noises of the indicated quantities \cite{JTPh,dissipative} and correlated fluctuations of temperature \cite{uhl_fnl} are taken into account.
-Reasons for the jump-like melting and hysteresis, which are observed in experiments \cite{exp1,exp_n,Isr_rev}, are considered in works \cite{FTT,PhysLettA,JPS}.
-Three stationary modes are found out: two solid-like, inherent in a dry friction, and one liquid-like, corresponding to sliding.
-It is shown that transition between two last ones takes a place in accordance to hysteresis of dependence between stress and strain (at the jump-like melting), or on the temperature of friction surfaces.
+In work~\cite{KhYu} within the framework of the Lorenz model for approximation of viscoelastic medium, the approach is developed according to which the transition of ultrathin lubricant film from the solid-like state to the liquid-like state takes place as a result of thermodynamic and shear melting.
+An analytical description of these phenomena was presented under the assumption that they are the results of shear stress and strain self-organization as well as of the lubricant temperature.
+Additive noises of the indicated quantities~\cite{dissipative,period,fnl_10} and correlated fluctuations of temperature~\cite{uhl_fnl} are taken into account.
+The reasons for the jump-like melting and hysteresis, which are observed in experiments~\cite{exp1,exp_n,Isr_rev}, are considered in works~\cite{JPS,FTT,PhysLettA}.
+Three stationary modes are found out: two solid-like, inherent in the dry friction, and liquid-like, corresponding to sliding.
+It is shown that transition between two last modes takes place in accordance with hysteresis of the dependence of stress on strain (at the jump-like melting) or on the temperature of friction surfaces.